1st Battalion, 11th Marines

-1st Battalion 11th Marines (1/11) is an artillery battalion comprising four firing batteries and a Headquarters battery.
+1st Battalion, 11th Marines (1/11) is an artillery battalion comprising five firing batteries and a Headquarters battery.
 The battalion is stationed at the Marine Corps Base Camp Pendleton in California.
-Its primary weapon system is the M777 lightweight howitzer.
+Its primary weapon system is the M142 HIMARS rocket artillery launcher and the M777 lightweight howitzer.
 The battalion is under the command of the 11th Marine Regiment, part of the 1st Marine Division.

 Mission

-To provide direct support to the 1st Marine Division in time of conflict.
-That support may come in the traditional fashion of artillery support to maneuver forces, or by providing batteries to serve as temporary rifle companies.
-It also has the secondary mission of being the primary providers of civil-military operations (CMO).
-CMO is defined as the activities of the commander that establish, maintain, influence, or exploit relations between military organizations, Government and civilian organizations and the civilian population.
+The Marines and Sailors of 1st Battalion, 11th Marines prepare mentally, physically, and operationally for the rigors of combat to provide 24/7 all-weather continuous artillery fires and achieve accurate first round fire for effect in support of maneuver elements.